Academic Life Coach

-To schedule an appointment with the Academic Life Coach:
+To schedule an appointment with an Academic Life Coach:

-If you are a VU graduate student or postdoc and would like to make an appointment with the Academic Life Coach, please first review the Confidentiality & Consent form, then make an appointment utilizing the online calendaring tool.
+If you are a VU graduate student or postdoc and would like to make an appointment with an Academic Life Coach, please first review the Confidentiality & Consent form, then make an appointment (links below).

-If you are scheduling a follow up appointment and have already completed the Confidentiality & Consent form, please go ahead and scheduling utilizing the online calendaring tool.
+If you are scheduling a follow up appointment and have already completed the Confidentiality & Consent form, please go ahead and scheduling via the links below.

 If you would like to contact Stacey Satchell, Academic Life Coach, or have ideas for supporting graduate student and postdoc needs at Vanderbilt, please contact her via email.